Dresser Dressed in Layers and Glaze

 I got this dresser for FREE from a sweet local reader.
 BTW, if you live near me, and are looking for a good place to unload your unwanted furniture, message me.
 I am always in the market 🙂

-I did not labor much to make this dresser gorgeous.
-I used several layers of CeCe Caldwell’s paints.
+I used several layers of a Chalk Type Paint.
+Update!
+My Go to Paint now is 100% Natural DIY Clay Paint.
+It is hands down the MOST fun paint, easiest to work with, and gorgeous results.
 No priming, no sanding, just start painting!
-I started with a thin layer of Virginia Chestnut.
+I started with a thin layer of Brown.
 This is a great trick to make the piece you are working on look like it was originally a dark stained, expensive piece.
 You can see how I have done that HERE.
 It is a great way to “fake a stain” like I maybe might be faking my hair…..